lmco/lm-mit-momentum22/QA.md

 ## How will the competition maps be provided?

-The competition maps will be pushed to this GitHub repository a few days before the due date (late afternoon, Jan 20th).
+The competition maps will be pushed to this GitHub repository a few days before the due date (21 JAN 2022, 9AM EST).
 The competition map will be in a combination binary and `.json` format for the Search and Rescue mission and `.json` for the Fire Suppression mission.

 ## Can I use an outside library to accomplish the mission?